kestra-io/docs/content/docs/configuration/index.md

 ### Google Analytics ID

-Using the `kestra.webserver.google-analytics` configuration, you can add a Google Analytics tracking ID to report all page tracking.
+Using the `kestra.webserver.googleAnalytics` configuration, you can add a Google Analytics tracking ID to report all page tracking.
 Here is an example of how you can add your Google Analytics tracking ID:

 ```yaml
 kestra: